 China might also view some of India’s policies as adverse to its own interests.
 One recent development relates to China’s fears that India is moving too close to the US.

-Thus, we have a mixed bag.
+Thus, there is a mixed bag.
 Some positives, some negatives.

 If there is a lesson from the past three years, it is that India and China have to work together to accommodate differing, competing, even conflicting, interests in a cooperative arrangement.